aolwyn/Leetcode/Java/README.md

 - A *Linked List* is a linear collection of data elements, called nodes, each pointing to the next node by means of a pointer.
 It is a data structure consisting of a group of nodes which together represent a sequence.
 - **Singly-linked list**: linked list in which each node points to the next node and the last node points to null
-- **Doubly-linked list**: linked list in which each node has two pointers, p and n, such that p points to the previous node and n points to the next node; the last node's n pointer points to null
+- **Doubly-linked list**: linked list in which each node has two pointers, p, and n, such that p points to the previous node and n points to the next node; the last node's n pointer points to null
 - **Circular-linked list**: linked list in which each node points to the next node and the last node points back to the first node
 - Time Complexity:
     - Access: `O(n)`